Effect of increasing the ramification on pseudo-deformation rings: Increasing the ramification

 \subsection{Structure of $R^{\pd,\ell}_{\rhob_0}$ with unobstructed $\rhob_0$ and $p | \ell + 1$}

 We now turn to the case where $\rhob_0$ is unobstructed and $\ell$ is a prime such that $\ell \nmid Np$ and $p | \ell + 1$.
 As we will see, this case is a bit more complicated than the previous case.
-Even in the cases considered in \cite{Bos} and \cite{Bo}, the structure of the deformation ring obtained after allowing ramification at a prime $\ell$ which is $-1 \pmod{\ell}$ was different and more complicated than the structure of the deformation ring obtained after allowing ramification at a prime $\ell$ which is not $1$ or $-1 \pmod{p}$.
+This is also the case in the study undertaken in \cite{Bos} and \cite{Bo}.
 We begin by determining the explicit structure of $R^{\defo,\ell}_{\rhob_x}$ under certain hypotheses.

 Before proceeding further, we need a piece of notation.
 Let $\{h_i | i \in \ZZ, i \geq 0\}$ be the set of polynomials in $\FF[\sqrt{1+UV}]$ satisfying the recurrence relation $b_{i+1}-2(\sqrt{1+UV})b_i+b_{i-1} =0$ with $h_0=0$ and $h_1=1$ (see \cite{Bos} for more details).
-So $\{h_i | i \in \ZZ, i \geq 0\} \subset W(\FF)[[U,V]]$.
+So $\{h_i | i \in \ZZ, i \geq 0\} \subset \FF[[U,V]]$.
 Note that $h_{\ell} \equiv \ell \pmod{(UV)}$.
 For a non-zero $x \in H^1(G_{\QQ,Np},\chi^i)$ with $i \in \{1,-1\}$, let $\tau^{\univ,\ell}_x : G_{\QQ,N\ell p} \to \GL_2(R^{\defo,\ell}_{\rhob_x})$ be the universal deformation of $\rhob_x$.